Current ship times are 4-6 weeks. We recommend using UPS for timely delivery.

 While we can register pretty darn good it never hurts to add trapping if the art work has a lot of hair line registration.
 With that being said most of the time we receive artwork without trapping.
 We will leave that up to you.

-No we do not, all of our designs are custom.
+No we do not, all designs need to be provided by the client.

 Yes, our ink for letterpress is vegetable based.
 Our ink for digital is a water based.